A Complete Hawaii Packing List (From A Frequent Visitor)

 International Visitors

 Non-US Citizens do need a passport to travel to Hawaii.
-Here is a summary of all the documents that international visitors should pack:
+Here is a summary of all the important documents that international visitors should pack:

 ★ Valid Passport